Christine Nakwang Tubo

-Background and education
+Early life and education

-Christine was born on the 7 November 1967 in Kaabong District. she is an accountant by profession.
-She started her Education journey at Komukuny Girls for her primary where she attained the Primary Leaving Examinations certificate in 1982,then went to Kangole Girls Secondary School where she attained the U.C.E certificate in 1986.
+Christine was born on 7 November 1967 in Kaabong District. she is an accountant by profession.
+She started her education journey at Komukuny Girls for her primary where she attained the Primary Leaving Examinations certificate in 1982, then went to Kangole Girls Secondary School where she attained the U.C.E certificate in 1986.
 Later, she joined Moroto High school for U.A.C.E in 1989.
 She joined Nkumba University for higher Diploma in Accounting in 1992.
 Finally, she went to Kampala International University where she pursued a bachelor's degree in business administration (BBA) in 2006.